Music

 music curriculum

 The curriculum is built around the three core principles of Music: performance, composition and listening/appraising, which is mirrored in the GCSE curriculum.
 When introducing musical concepts, we believe that students should have an opportunity to hear and do, and that all concepts should be experienced sonically by students.
 We support this holistic and integrated approach with the use of knowledge organisers in multiple languages to allow all learners to access the curriculum.
+Students develop skills in a variety of disciplines including: vocals, keyboards, ukulele, drumming, band work and Bandlab technology.
+They exercise creativity through composition and improvisation and all this is underpinned by regular teaching surrounding hearing and identifying the musical elements.

 intended outcome